atweiden/voidfiles/README.txt

 ttyfiles
 ========

-vim, tmux and fzf config for arch tty
+vim, tmux and fzf config for void tty

-- based on pacfiles [1]
+- based on ttyfiles [1]

 Licensing